edmondsb/edmondsb-websitetest.github.io/index.md

 ### Comments
-- :x: DO NOT: use comments unless they describe something that is not obvious to someone other than the developer who wrote the code. favor writing clearer code over entering comments to clarify a complicated algorithm.
+- :x: DO NOT: use comments unless they describe something that is not obvious to someone other than the developer who wrote the code.
+- :heavy_check_mark: DO: favor writing clearer code over entering comments to clarify a complicated algorithm.
 - :heavy_check_mark: DO: provide XML comments on public APIs when they provide more context than the API signature alone.
 This includes member descriptions, parameter descriptions, and examples of calling the API.

 ### Whitespace